Code-Institute-Submissions/MSP1_art_club/README.md

 ### Scope

-By it's nature the site will be mainly image based, with future back-end server development of member's lists and lists of works for reference and use for exhibitions.
+By the nature of visual arts the site will be mainly image based, with displays of member's works and images of activities.
+There will be a form for membership application available.

 ### Structure

 Image information, member information linked to image of works.
 Images for exhibitions will be located in an image directory specified by the exhibition's year.
-Any images associated with activities will be located in a separate directory for activities
+Any images associated with activities will be located in a separate directory for activities.
+Membership application will need details of  forename,surname,contact number, email, and whether the applicant wishes to exhibit.

 ### Skeleton

 The home page will show the main attractions, a selection of the member's work to view.

+There will be navigation to other pages on the site from the header.
+Depending upon responsiveness, the navigation will be via a 'hamburger' menu for smaller viewports, or an inline row of labeled buttons.
+This navigation will be mirrored for each page of the site.

 A brief introduction imparting the nature of the get-togethers of the club, culminating in the club's summer exhibition of works to show the general public.

 An exhibition page will show the previous year's exhibition highlights, whether the works themselves or the personalities involved.
 This could be updated with images of submissions for the up coming exhibition to spur other to join/participate.